cbpspratap/SQLTraining/Chapter 3/Readme.md

 |trading            |
 |world              |

-You can see dpu_college is one of the database in the list.
+You can see dpu_college is one of the databases in the list.
 Let's go ahead and check the tables within dpu_college database.

 ```sql
 SHOW TABLES FROM dpu_college;